FACULTY

 Carolyn Craig is an artist whose work examines the coded construction of subjectivity.
 She investigates inscriptive performance as an active site for the maintenance and enforcement of types of cultural normativity with a particular focus on the idea of “habitus” as discussed by Pierre Bourdieu.
 Carolyn deconstructs gestural actions as tropes and stereotypes by utilising her own body as a site of absurd action.
 The performative traces of these gestures are recorded and inverted to query the distribution and maintenance of fixity.
 She is one half of the artist collective BRUCE & Barry with Heidi Stevens.

-Head of Photomedia
+Acting Head of Photomedia

 MFA (UNSW)